-The subtlety of the wave worn features means that the stones are vulnerable to field clearance, agricultural 'improvement' or road widening as well as the use of the field as a building site for a new domestic dwelling although the situation in the Fergus floodplain makes this unlikely.
+The subtlety of the wave worn features means that the stone is vulnerable to field clearance, agricultural 'improvement' or road widening as well as the use of the field as a building site for a new domestic dwelling, although the situation in the Fergus floodplain makes the latter unlikely.
+It would seem that the field was largely bulldozed in the recent past, from aerial photo images and the large boulder pile in the western end of the field.
+It appears that this one stone fortuitously escaped, but there may originally have been many more present.